thedeepman/seed-bdd-java/README.md

 Uses [behave](https://behave.readthedocs.io/en/stable/) for BDD using [Gherkin](https://cucumber.io/docs/gherkin/reference/) syntax

 Project Structure
-- Gherkin features named .feature in 'features' folder
+- Gherkin features named .feature in 'src\test\resources'
-- 'steps' folder inside 'features' containing step definitions
+- Step definitions inside 'src\java\'.
+Can be in different packages and subpackages within
-  - Step definitions are .py files
+  - Step definitions are actual java files
 - A feature can have multiple step definition files and vice versa
   - Can reuse steps across features and other optimization

 ### Instructions
-Standard python setup
+Standard maven setup
 - Clone repo
-- Create virtual environment or let IDE set it up
-- Run "pip install -r requirements.txt"
-- Run "behave" to see example scenarios run and results in console
+- Run 'mvn clean install' for initial setup
-- Create new feature or add to existing feature, run "behave", see the tests fail
+- 'mvn test' to run all tests including BDD
-  - Update step definitions and then update production code to get tests to pass

 ### Future
-- Create branches for specific types of projects like UI, Data, API,...
+- Create branches for specific types of projects like SpringBoot, REST APIs,...